JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

     MacBook-Pro:~ jaswang$ cd ~/k8s/coreos-vagrant
     MacBook-Pro:coreos-vagrant jaswang$ vi cl.conf
-    (Replace <token> in the line of discovery with the etcd discovery token retrieved in Step 2) MacBook-Pro:coreos-vagrant jaswang$ ct --platform=vagrant-virtualbox < cl.conf > config.ign
+    (Replace <token> in the line of discovery with the etcd discovery token retrieved in Step 2 Also change flannel network range from "10.1.0.0/16" to "10.2.0.0/16") MacBook-Pro:coreos-vagrant jaswang$ ct --platform=vagrant-virtualbox < cl.conf > config.ign

 ### Step A4.
 Set VM number and enable Docker Port Forwarding in config.rb file